mrussotti/ai-platform-website/README.md

 #### Contributing
 - Create a feature based on the development branch
 - Make your changes then open a pull request into the development branch
-- Have a peer review your code and if everything is in order, approve the pull request
+- Have a peer review your code and if everything is in order, they approve will the pull request